6 Tips to Get a Driver’s License at a Singapore Driving Centre 2022 | DirectAsia Insurance

 Keep in mind that the differences in price can become significant when multiplying the number of lessons you need to take.

-With a lot of money and time riding on the success of this test, students will want to consider the success rates at each driving centre.
+With a lot of money and time riding on the success of this test, you’ll want to consider the success rates at each driving centre.

-As the driving centres are located on opposite ends of Singapore, students are bound to find one that is most convenient in terms of travelling time to and from the centre.
+And don’t worry, the driving centres are located on opposite ends of Singapore, so you’re bound to find one that is most convenient for you.

 The different locations of the driving centres in Singapore contribute to this next—and quite important—point.
-This test is the final hurdle to overcome, and choosing a strategic location, as well as good timing, may help you in getting through successfully to the end.
+The PDT is the final hurdle to overcome, and choosing a strategic location, as well as good timing to take the test, may help you in getting through successfully to the end.

 Students may be inclined to choose their test timing during non-peak hours as there are fewer vehicles on the roads.
-This means facing fewer distractions when changing lanes, and reducing your anxiety.
+This means facing fewer distractions when changing lanes and probably less anxiety.

-During peak hours, roads at Ubi and Bukit Batok are congested, spelling trouble for the nervous first-timer behind the wheel.
-Nonetheless, usage of bus lanes even during peak hours will leave students with some measure of relief during the test, leaving them with one less thing to worry about.
+During peak hours, roads at Ubi and Bukit Batok are congested – this could be nerve-wrecking for your first-time behind the wheel.
+Thankfully, the allowed usage of bus lanes even during peak hours will leave students with some measure of relief during the test, leaving them with one less thing to worry about.

 Also, considering that the industrial area in Woodlands has less traffic, SSDC may be a good option for those who prefer clearer roads to drive on.

-Driving for the first time ever is both a nerve-wracking and exciting experience.
-In the hands of competent and effective instructors, though, you’ll learn well enough to pass your theoretical and practical exams.
+Driving for the first time ever can be both nerve-wracking and an exciting experience.
+However, in the hands of competent and effective driving instructors, you should be able to pass your theoretical and practical driving tests.

 Once you pass the exam, make sure you stay safe by insuring yourself, your car, and other authorised drivers of your vehicle.
 Check out our Comprehensive Car Insurance Guide for Young Drivers In Singapore for everything you should know when buying car insurance as a new driver.